wridgeu/ui5-poc-typed-jsonmodel-downport/README.md

 	- create your own task or some simple post-run script that manually moves the [triple-slash-directive](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) accordingly
 - I didn't even bother writing custom `.controller` code, it was taken from the official [test example package](https://github.com/UI5/typescript/blob/main/test-packages/typed-json-model/webapp/controller/App.controller.ts)
 - For a quickstart [easy-ui5](https://github.com/ui5-community/generator-easy-ui5) was used; I didn't bother renaming anything
+- Doing this you obviously lose being up-to-date when it comes to the type definition, so you have to check that for yourself until you reach UI5 `>=1.140.0`

 **This is a simple test.
 Nothing in here is considered best or even good practice.
 Some of the files (i.e. test directories, etc.) were removed to "declutter" this poc, at least for the lib folder.**